xiix0/scam/README.md

-A vivid and creative mind characterizes you.
+A tall, dark stranger will have more fun than you.